Uber CEO apologizes to Londoners: 'We got things wrong'

 London's transport authority announced Friday that it would not renew Uber's license when it expires at the end of September, saying the company was not "fit and proper" to operate in the city.

-Transport for London said it didn't like the company's approach to reporting serious crimes.
+Transport for London (TfL) said it didn't like the company's approach to reporting serious crimes.
 Also at issue: a controversial piece of software called "Greyball" that prevents officials from monitoring Uber's app.
 (Uber says it has never used, or considered using, the software for the purposes the London authority cited.)

 Uber has said it plans to challenge the decision in court.
-It also started a petition urging London's mayor to keep Uber in the city.
-By Monday, more than 750,000 people had signed it.
+It also started a petition urging London mayor Sadiq Khan to keep Uber in the city.
+By Monday, more than 760,000 people had signed it.

+Khan, who has backed the ban, welcomed Khosrowshahi's apology and indicated it could open the door to talks between the company and city transport officials.

+"Obviously I am pleased that he has acknowledged the issues that Uber faces in London," the mayor said in a statement.
+"Even though there is a legal process in place, I have asked TfL to make themselves available to meet with him."

 Khosrowshahi took over as Uber's top exec last month.
 This is his first public apology as CEO of the company.